thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 collection along with post-deformation frames at 0.5%, 1.0%, 3.0%, 5.0%, and
 7.0% axial strain magnitude.
 The position of the transducer was rotated and translated to obtain an uncorrelated scattering field, and the set of deformed frames were re-collected.
-This process was repeated to obtain 30 independent trials at each applied deformation.
+This process was repeated to collect 30 independent trials at each applied deformation.

 A TM phantom with a spherical inclusion, a common test object for ultrasound